helhum/typo3-crontab/README.md

 * There is no user interface for adding tasks or removing tasks.
 You have to provide the configuration manually.
 * TYPO3 Console is a hard requirement
 * TYPO3 >=9.5.0 is a hard requirement.
 This may change later on in the development process (allowing TYPO3 8.7).
-* The extension only comes for composer installation.
-TYPO3 in non composer mode is currently not supported.
+* The extension only comes for Composer installation.
+TYPO3 in non Composer mode is not supported.
 * The command to execute scheduled tasks is `crontab:run`
+* The `crontab:run` command accepts the option `--timeout` with which you can specify the time in seconds the command will run, executing tasks or waiting for tasks to be executed.
+* The `crontab:run` command accepts the option `--forks` with which you can specify how many tasks are allowed to be run in parallel.
+This is especially useful in combination with `--timeout` and long running tasks, so that while one task is running, additional tasks can run as well.
-* start times, end times for scheduled tasks do not exist and likely will never be implemented
+* start times, end times for scheduled tasks do not exist.
+If you have such requirement, you could build some automation around the `crontab:schedule` command to automate enabling/disabling tasks at appropriate times.

 ## Concepts (especially in relation to TYPO3 scheduler)